-It’s also fun to read about others’ occupational therapy paths and thoughts about the profession, and what better way to do this than to learn about some great occupational therapy quotes from amazing occupational therapists!
+It’s also fun to read about others’ occupational therapy paths and thoughts about the profession, and what better way to do this than to learn about some great occupational therapy quotes from several amazing occupational therapists!

 “Man, through the use of his hands, as they are energized by mind and will, can influence the state of his own health.”
 Mary Reilly, EdD

 I’m pretty sure this is the most well-known occupational therapy quote, from Mary Reilly’s 1962 Eleanor Clarke Slagle lecture.
 This quote encompasses occupational therapy so well, as it really emphasizes how valuable meaningful occupation is for everyone.
-To learn more about Dr. Reilly, be sure to check out her bio from USC’s Occupational Therapy Department.
+To learn more about Dr. Mary Reilly, be sure to check out her inspiring bio from USC’s Occupational Therapy Department.

 “Occupational therapy practitioners help people live life to its fullest-no matter what.
 They provide practical solutions for success in everyday living and help people alter how they arrange their daily activities to maximize function, vitality, and productivity.”
 Florence Clark, PhD, OTR/L, FAOTA

 Florence Clark is another occupational therapy visionary who gave us this great quote that gives a solid definition of what occupational therapists are able to do for people.
-This one is a great one to add to your OT elevator pitch!
+This quote is such a great one to add to your OT elevator pitch!
 To learn more about Dr. Clark and her achievements in the OT world, you can read her USC Faculty page here.

 “Occupational therapy practitioners ask, “What matters to you?” not, “What’s the matter with you?”
 Virginia “Ginny” Stoffel, PhD, OT, BCMH, FAOTA